xpnt0/xpnt0.github.io/_posts/2024-05-30-HTB-Writeup-Analysis.md

 tags: [labs,ldap_injection,feroxbuster,autologon,ffuf,dll_hijacking,snort]
 ---

+# Writeup

 - [Link: Pwned Date](https://www.hackthebox.com/achievement/machine/1504363/584)

+## Description

+- Analysis is a hard-difficulty Windows machine, featuring various vulnerabilities, focused on web applications, Active Directory (AD) privileges and process manipulation.
+Initially, an LDAP Injection vulnerability provides us with credentials to authenticate on a protected web application.
+Through this application, access to the local system is obtained by gaining command execution through an HTA file upload.
+On the target system, credentials for another user are found in the web application's log files.
+Subsequently, by implementing an API Hook on `BCTextEncoder`, an encrypted password is decrypted and used to pivot to another user.
+Finally, by changing the password of an account that has `DCSync` rights against the domain, administrative access to the domain controller is obtained.

+## Enumeration

 ```bash
 # Nmap 7.94SVN scan initiated Wed May 29 16:16:01 2024 as: nmap -sCV -n -Pn -p53,80,88,135,139,389,445,464,593,636,3268,3269,3306,5985,9389,33060,47001,49664,49665,49666,49669,49671,4